Skip to content

 For Investors

-• Historical Growth: Average sales prices in Miami County have risen from approximately $190,000 in early 2016 to over $360,000 YTD in 2026.
+• Historical Growth: Average sales prices in Miami County have risen steadily from approximately $190,000 in early 2016 to an average of over $366,000 YTD in 2026 on a rolling 12-month calculation line[cite: 323].

 • BRRRR Strategy: Budget-friendly entry points like Osawatomie remain prime targets for “Buy, Rehab, Rent, Refinance, Repeat.”
 Consult Miami County property managers for local insights.